Geronimo: Prisoner of war

 Geronimo and other Apaches, including the Apache Scouts who had helped the Army track him down, were sent as prisoners to Fort Sam Houston in San Antonio, Texas.
-The Army held them there for about six weeks before they were sent to Fort Pickens in Pensacola, Florida, and his family was sent to Fort Marion (Castillo de San Marcos) in St. Augustine, Florida.
+The Army held them there for about six weeks before they were sent to Fort Pickens in Pensacola, Florida.
 This prompt action prevented the Arizona civil authorities from intervening to arrest and try Geronimo for the death of the many Americans who had been killed during the previous decades of raiding.

 "In that alien climate," The Washington Post reported, "the Apache died 'like flies at frost time.'
 Businessmen there soon had the idea to have Geronimo serve as a tourist attraction, and hundreds of visitors daily were let into the fort to lay eyes on the 'bloodthirsty' Indian in his cell."
 While the prisoners of war were in Florida, the government relocated hundreds of their children from their Arizona reservation to the Carlisle Indian Industrial School in Pennsylvania.
 More than a third of the students quickly perished from tuberculosis, "died as though smitten with the plague", the Post reported.

 The Chiricahuas remained at Fort Pickens until 1888 when they were relocated to Mt.
 Vernon Barracks in Alabama, where they were reunited with their families.
 After 1/4 of the population died of tuberculosis, the Chiricahuas, including Geronimo, were relocated to Fort Sill, Oklahoma, in 1894; they built villages scattered around the post based on kindred groups.
 Geronimo, like other Apaches, was given a plot of land on which he took up farming activities.
 On the train ride to Fort Sill, many tourists wanted a memento of Geronimo, so they paid 25 cents for a button that he cut off his shirt or a hat he took off his head.
 As the train would pull into depots along the way, Geronimo would buy more buttons to sew on and more hats to sell.